HOME SEARCH ALL TOPICS

 There were charity drives to which we, actually our parents, were expected to contribute, but the cost was nominal.

-If you were at Copthall around this time, you will probably like the pages on life in the 1940s and 50s - see the top menu.
+If you were at Copthall around this time, you will probably like the pages on life in the 1940s and 50s - see the above ALL TOPICS link.
 Information and photos are always welcome.

 sources: early 20th century material sources: ww2 home front and other material contact